 An "Incomplete" (I) grade is warranted if insufficient information to assess student progress during a given report period as determined by the PCL.
 Once this determination is made, the PCL will provide the student with a plan to resolve the "incomplete" (I) grade.
-If the student has not been assessed within one (1) year from the date that the 'I' grade was recorded by the College of Dental Medicine, the 'I' converts to a 'W'.
-However, the Associate Dean for Academic Affairs can request that the University's Registrar extend the 'I' grade on the student's transcript for more than one (1) year.
-The maximum amount of time an 'I' can appear on a transcript is two years from the date the 'I' grade was recorded by the College of Dental Medicine.
+If the student has not been assessed by the date specified in the Action Plan the 'I' grade was recorded by the College of Dental Medicine, the 'I' converts to a 'NP'

-Each clinical is divided into three reporting periods.
+Each clinical year is divided into three reporting periods.
 The PCL will provide input to the Assessment Team as to a student's progress towards competence.
 Failure on the student's part to resolve an "I" or "NP" grade for clinical blocks, could delay graduation.